So, What Exactly Is Floating Offshore Wind?

 Regardless of whether it takes off in the U.S., there's no doubt that floating offshore wind is going places at the global level.
 Even in the short term, that could lead to some interesting developments in the offshore wind sector.

-An American company, Principle Power, could have a leading role in the development of the industry, for example.
+American company Principle Power could play a leading role in the development of the industry, for example.
 Japan could finally develop offshore wind.
 And European oil and gas majors might really come into their own as wind energy players.